-The Future X: Can Simon Fuller recreate the Spice Girls' magic with his TikTok band?
+The Future X: Can Simon Fuller's TikTok band recreate the Spice Girls' magic?

 Its members already have a combined 4.4 million followers on their individual accounts - although the majority of those come from dancer Tray Taylor, who went viral in 2019 after posting a video about failing to complete his homework.

-Taylor, who hails from Louisiana, has already been posting behind-the-scenes snippets of The Future X on his account, from the group's shared home in Malibu, building up some early buzz for the project.
+Taylor, who hails from Louisiana, has already been posting behind-the-scenes snippets of The Future X on his account from the group's shared home in Malibu, building up early buzz for the project.

+The line-up is completed by dancers Drew Venegas, Sasha Marie and Jayna Hughes, who have significantly fewer followers.

-Other members of the band are less well known, with several attracting fewer than 2,000 followers.
-At the time of writing, some of their audition videos - including those of singers Angie Green and Maci Wood (both singing original compositions) - can still be viewed online.
+At the time of writing, some of the band's audition videos - including those of singers Angie Green and Maci Wood (both of whom performed original compositions) - can still be viewed online.

 According to a press release, fans will be able to watch "every stage of the group's creative and personal journey" on TikTok, as they record new music and prepare for a tour with Fuller's other band, Now United, in March.